How to add a localization in App Store Connect

 How much does it cost to translate your app metadata?

-Tips for how to localize your iPhone app descriptions
+Tips for how to localize your iOS app descriptions

 Translating your App name

 Ask your translators to decide whether to translate your app name or not.
 Generally it's a good idea if your app name is descriptive (e.g. "Bluetooth Utility") but less so if it is a trademarked name or play on words (e.g. "Fandango").
 In some cases, you may want to transliterate a name just so it is more easily readable in another language's alphabet, like Japanese.

 Check it out: Should I translate my app's name? »

 Using App Store Connect, you've probably already noticed users from all over the world downloading your app.
 How many more users can you get by translating and localizing your iOS app description into another language?
 Into two, or more?
 Babble-on makes it easy to localize your iPhone or iPad app description for the iTunes App Store.

 From our blog: Which languages are worth localizing into? »